Daniibooii/Bootstrap-Portfolio/README.md

 <br>

 # Remaining Work
-More CSS editing and general playing around wtih the design are needed;<br>
+More CSS editing and general playing around with the design are needed;<br>
 further study of bootstrap pre-built features should improve many of the troublesome elements.<br>